 If a student fails a required course and has not been dismissed from the university, they must repeat that course at their first opportunity.

-Audited courses may be repeated for credit with permission from Ohio State ATI's Associate Director.
+Audited courses may be repeated for credit with permission from Ohio State ATI's Assistant Director.

 Credit hours for repeated courses will only be counted once to meet graduation requirements.

-- The course may be repeated only once using Freshman Forgiveness.
+(B) The same course may be repeated only once under this rule.

 Grades submitted by instructors and filed with the University Registrar are official university records.
 A grade can only be changed if: